Hiroreco/enreco-archive/recap-data/glossary/lore/sanctuary-entry.md

 ### Appearance

 Floating across what seemed like the fabric of space and time itself, the Sanctuary exuded a mythical, divine aura.
-It consisted of several large, round disk-shaped platforms, each illuminated sparsely in its corners by glowing blue sea lanterns.
+It consisted of several large, round, disk-shaped platforms, each illuminated sparsely in its corners by glowing blue sea lanterns.
 One disk stood out among the rest—at its center stood a massive, egg-like artifact, encircled by towering beacons of light shooting endlessly into the void.
 This entire realm was surrounded by a sea of stars, drifting within a space so vast, cold, and silent that it felt like a realm fit for gods.

 ### Stories